 Yvette is a Bay Area native with a passion for creative exploration.
 Growing up, her hobbies included cartooning, singing, and reading History.
 She has always valued the importance of kindness and embracing differences.
 Yvette graduated from Diablo Valley College with an Associates degree in History, as well as from San Jose State for her Bachelors degree in History with a focus on American studies.
 She worked at museums such as the Winchester House and Alcatraz Island.
 While focusing on one passion, she decided to take classes in child development just for fun, and re-discovered the wonderful world of teaching younger children.
 Having worked professionally with children since 2016, Yvette was excited to start this new chapter at Storybrook, where the uniqueness and creativity of children is cherished and allowed to flourish.
 Expression is such a wonderful part of childhood, and Yvette believes that she could really help our young friends find their early passions.

 Fereshteh (Feri) was born and raised in Iran.
-From her adolescent on she had a strong desire to discover the world.
+From her adolescence on, she had a strong desire to discover the world.
 After receiving her high school diploma in Tehran, Iran, she began her higher education in Europe.
-In Germany she graduated at University of Munich with a MA in Clinical Child Psychology and in Austria she was awarded at the University of Salzburg with a Ph.D. in Psychology and Sociology.
-She returned to Iran and worked for a long time In different topics of child psychology.
-1999 she emigrated to the United States.
+In Germany, she graduated at University of Munich with a MA in Clinical Child Psychology.
+In Austria she was awarded at the University of Salzburg with a Ph.D. in Psychology and Sociology.
+She returned to Iran and worked for a long time in different fields of child psychology.
+In 1999, she emigrated to the United States.
 After some years working for a company and foundation in Los Angeles, which gave her the possibility to obtain her Green Card, she moved to Bay Area, received her citizenship, and worked with different preschools.
-Fereshteh has experience with different societies and different cultures such as Europe, Middle East, and America, and speaks three languages; she appreciates diversity.
-She loves children and believes that the preschool ages are the most important period in a person's life to grow an independent, strong, secure, with higher intellectual abilities, and happy individual.
+Fereshteh has experience with different societies and different cultures such as Europe, Middle East, and America, and speaks three languages.
+She appreciates diversity.
+She loves children and believes that the preschool age is the most important period in a person's life to grow to be an independent, strong, secure, achieve higher intellectual abilities, and become a happy individual.
 She likes to help children in this journey.
 Fereshteh loves reading, music, art of cinema, socializing with friends, and walking.